Jump ahead to:

-The annual Canadian Conference for Undergraduate Women in Physics (CCUWiP) is a national conference that gathers physics students and professionals from across the country.
+The annual Canadian Conference for Undergraduate Women and Gender Minorities in Physics (CCUW*iP) is a national conference that gathers physics students and professionals from across the country.
 Delegates will be participating in plenary lectures, workshops, panels, networking activities, student talks, student poster sessions, and lab tours.
-This professional conference aims to create an environment where delegates can build networks, present research, and explore career paths, while also promoting diversity and discussing women in physics, mental health, and LGBTQ+ issues.
-CCUWiP is part of a three-day conference series held in conjunction with other regionally-run CUWiPs across the United States which are coordinated by the American Physical Society (APS).
-In 2020, the conference will be held from January 17-19th at the University of Toronto.
+This professional conference aims to create an environment where delegates can build networks, present research, and explore career paths, while also promoting diversity and raising awareness of the struggles women and gender minorities face in physics.

 Application/Registration